-cnolist a Cnolist on which the score is based (based on valueSignals[[3]], i.e. data at t2)

-model a model structure, as created by readSIF, normally pre-processed but that is not gaBinaryTN 39 bStrings the optimal bitstring from optimisation at time 1 (i.e. a vector of 0s and 1s) sizeFac the scaling factor for the size term in the objective function, default to 0.0001 NAFac the scaling factor for the NA term in the objective function, default to 1 popSize the population size for the genetic algorithm, default set to 50 the mutation probability for the genetic algorithm, default set to 0.5 pMutation maxTime the maximum optimisation time in seconds, default set to 60 maxGens the maximum number of generations in the genetic algorithm, default set to 500 stallGenMax the maximum number of stall generations in the genetic algorithm, default to selPress the selective pressure in the genetic algorithm, default set to 1.2 the number of best individuals that are propagated to the next generation in the elitism gen. al. default set to 5 relTol the relative tolerance for the best bitstring reported by the genetic algorithm, i.e.how different from the best solution can solutions be to be reported as well, default set to 0.1 verbose logical (default to TRUE) do you want the statistics of each generation to be printed on the screen priorBitString A bitString of same length at the initial bitstring made of 0, 1 or NA.
+CNOlist a CNOlist on which the score is based (based on valueSignals[[3]], i.e. data at t2) model a model structure, as created by readSIF, normally pre-processed but that is not a requirement of this function bStrings the optimal bitstring from optimisation at time 1 (i.e. a vector of 0s and 1s) sizeFac the scaling factor for the size term in the objective function, default to 0.0001 NAFac the scaling factor for the NA term in the objective function, default to 1 popSize the population size for the genetic algorithm, default set to 50 gaBinaryTN 43 pMutation the mutation probability for the genetic algorithm, default set to 0.5 maxTime the maximum optimisation time in seconds, default set to 60 maxGens the maximum number of generations in the genetic algorithm, default set to 500 stallGenMax the maximum number of stall generations in the genetic algorithm, default to selPress the selective pressure in the genetic algorithm, default set to 1.2 elitism the number of best individuals that are propagated to the next generation in the gen. al. default set to 5 relTol the relative tolerance for the best bitstring reported by the genetic algorithm, i.e.how different from the best solution can solutions be to be reported as well, default set to 0.1 verbose logical (default to TRUE) do you want the statistics of each generation to be printed on the screen priorBitString A bitString of same length at the initial bitstring made of 0, 1 or NA.
 By default, this bitstring is set to NULL (equivalent to setting all bits to NA).
-If provided, timeIndex todo bString the best bitstring results a matrix with columns "Generation", "Best\score", "Best\bitString", "Stall\Generation", "Avg\Score\Generation", a matrix with columns a matrix wit all bitstring in a population will be changed to be in agreement with the priorstringsTol the bitstrings whose scores are within the tolerance the scores of the above-mentionned strings
+If provided, all bitstring in a population will be changed to be in agreement with the priortimeIndex todo bString the best bitstring results a matrix with columns "Generation", "Best\score", "Best\bitString", "Stall\Generation", "Avg\Score\Gen'